nikiwiles/Cleaning-Data-Project-R/CodeBook.md

 #### Target dataset

-The target dataset, summaryMeans.tsv, consists of 180 observations on the 88 columns described in the section *summaryMeans.tsv Columns*.
+The target dataset, *[summaryMeans.tsv](https://github.com/nikiwiles/cleaningdataproject/blob/master/summaryMeans.tsv)*, consists of 180 observations on the 88 columns described in the section *summaryMeans.tsv Columns*.

 The target dataset was created using an RScript, called [run_analysis.R](https://github.com/nikiwiles/cleaningdataproject/blob/master/run_analysis.R), that performs the following process -

 1. Extract the contents of the zip file Dataset.zip into a new data directory (./Data/).
 2. Merge the training and the test sets (taken from the extracted archive) to form one data set.
 3. Extract only the measurements on the mean and standard deviation for each observation.
-4. Merge in descriptive activity lables (using activity_labels.txt in the archive)
+4. Merge in descriptive activity labels (using activity_labels.txt in the archive)
 5. Clean the variable names (incl. removing special character) and make them more descriptive.
-6. Export a dataset with the average of each variable for each activity and each subject, called [summaryMeans.tsv](https://github.com/nikiwiles/cleaningdataproject/blob/master/summaryMeans.tsv).
+6. Export a dataset with the average of each variable for each activity and each subject, called *[summaryMeans.tsv](https://github.com/nikiwiles/cleaningdataproject/blob/master/summaryMeans.tsv)*.
-7. Export the rownames and column indexes of the new dataset to a file called  [features.tsv](https://github.com/nikiwiles/cleaningdataproject/blob/master/features.tsv).
+7. Export the rownames and column indexes of the new dataset to a file called  *[features.tsv](https://github.com/nikiwiles/cleaningdataproject/blob/master/features.tsv)*.

 #### summaryMeans.tsv Columns

-The target dataset contains the followning columns -
+The target dataset contains the following  columns -

-* activityname’: factor; levels LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
+* activityname’: factor; LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
 * subject’ the participant code: numeric 1-30
 * timebodyaccelerationmeanx’: numeric -1 to 1
 * timebodyaccelerationmeany’: numeric -1 to 1